 Seonjin Na

-College of Computing.
+School of Computer Science.
 Georgia Tech.

 I am currently a Postdoctoral Researcher in HPArch Group at Georgia Institute of Technology (Georgia Tech) supervised by Prof. Hyesoon Kim.
 Prior to Georgia tech, I received a Ph.D in School of Computing from KAIST (2023), advised by Prof. Jaehyuk Huh.